streamtogether/stream-together-web-extension/README.md

 stay synchronized across all your friends.
 Just make sure everyone has the extension.

-1. Tell everyone to install the Stream Party extension
+1. Tell everyone to install the Stream Together extension
 2. Launch any video on any streaming service
-3. Click the Stream Party button in your browser toolbar, and leave the Host ID blank
+3. Click the Stream Together button in your browser toolbar, and leave the Host ID blank
 4. Share the link with your group
-5. Have each friend click the Stream Party button—it should automatically enter the ID.
+5. Have each friend click the Stream Together button—it should automatically enter the ID.

 You should get a notification as your friends join the party.